Books That Help

 What My Bones Know: A Memoir of Healing from Complex Trauma

-Stephanie Foo, after years of struggling with symptoms of Complex-PTSD, wrote this beautiful memoir about how she was able to heal over time.
-She shares research on trauma and her journey of finding therapies that worked for her.
-This book can help us to feel seen and heard in our own struggles with Complex-PTSD.
+After years of struggling with symptoms of Complex-PTSD, and after she finally got the treatment she needed, Stephanie Foo wrote this beautiful memoir about how she was able to heal over time.
+She shares research on trauma, and chronicles her journey of finding therapies that worked for her.
+This book can help us to have more compassion for our symptoms and can inspire us to heal .